 At the conclusion of World War II, the United States Congress commissioned de Weldon to construct the Iwo Jima statue in the realist tradition based upon the famous photograph of Joe Rosenthal—of the Associated Press Agency that was taken on 23 February 1945—and the design of Horace W. Peaslee.
 De Weldon took 9 years to make the memorial, and was assisted by hundreds of other sculptors.

-The three surviving flag raisers—Gagnon, Hayes, and Bradley—posed for the sculptor, who modeled their faces in clay.
+Two of the three surviving flag raisers—Gagnon* and Hayes—posed for the sculptor, who modeled their faces in clay.
 All available pictures and physical characteristics of the three who had given their lives—Strank, Block, and Sousley—were collected and then used in the modeling of their faces.

 Once the statue was completed in plaster, it was disassembled and trucked to Brooklyn, N.Y. for casting in bronze.
 The casting process took nearly 3 years to complete.
 After the 108 parts had been cast, cleaned, finished, and chased, they were reassembled into approximately a dozen pieces and shipped back to our Nation’s capital by a three-truck convoy.
 In Arlington, they were bolted and welded together from the inside via a trap door in one of the figures cartridge belts.

 The total cost of the memorial was $850,000 that was paid for with private donations from Marines and friends of the Marine Corps.
 No public funds were used.